mrryanjohnston/Canvas-Fun/README.md

     Mongoose can be a butt.
 You may need to install it prior to running npm install. e.g.: npm install mongoose
     npm install

+    MongoDB:
+    You'll need to have a copy of mongodb running a database.
+We recommend using [mongoctl](http://github.com/mongolab/mongoctl).
+More directions on this later.

 ## Misc.
 Card sprite provided by [Brandon Ardiente](http://ardisoft.net/svg-z-cards/) under the LGPL.